Writing off debt

 The Money Expert IVA Application Process

-Applying for an IVA through Money Expert is quick and easy.
+Applying for an IVA through our trusted business partners is quick and easy.
 Here's what you need to do:

 Spend 60 Seconds filling in the form

-Fill in our short form so we can get an idea of your situation and give you advice tailored to you personally.
+Fill in our short form so our trusted business partner can get an idea of your situation and give you advice tailored to you personally.
 Filling in the form is quick and easy and requires no obligation from you.

-Once you've filled in our short form and we've got the necessary information, we can provide you with advice relating to an IVA .
-We'll look at your situation and help you decide if an IVA is the best solution..
-If not, we may advise an alternative debt plan such as Debt Management.
+Once you've filled in our short form and we've got the necessary information, we will refer you to Immediate Financial who can provide you with advice relating to an IVA.
+They'll look at your situation and help you decide if an IVA is the best solution.
+If not, they may advise an alternative debt plan such as Debt Management.

-Should you decide to enter into an IVA Money Expert will negotiate an IVA plan suited to what you can afford.
+Should you decide to enter into an IVA Immediate Financial will negotiate an IVA plan suited to what you can afford.

-If you decide, based on our advice, that applying for an IVA is the right move for you, then we will work out with you a monthly payment plan that is within your means and contributes a sufficient amount towards your outstanding debts.
-We will then submit a proposal and negotiate with your creditors.
+If you decide, based on their advice, that applying for an IVA is the right move for you, then they will work out with you a monthly payment plan that is within your means and contributes a sufficient amount towards your outstanding debts.
+Once they have gathered proof of your income and expenditure and have all the information needed to make a proposal to your creditors they will refer your file to their experienced team for the ongoing administration of your IVA.

 You will enter into an IVA plan according to a monthly amount you can afford, at the end of this period your remaining debt will be written off.